fun things to do with kids in newport oregon Travel for Kids

 Oregon Coast Aquarium – Oregon Coast Aquarium is a wonderful way to experience local marine life.
 Kids can reach into touch pools with huge orange sea stars, bright green sea anemones, abalone, sea urchins and spotted eagle rays.

-Watch sea otters, seals and sea lions in outdoor grottos, playing on the surface and under the water.
+Watch sea otters, seals and sea lions in outdoor grottos, playing on the surface and underwater.
 In Passages of the Deep, walk through an underwater tunnel as sharks and rays glide overhead.
-Seabird Aviary has tufted and horned puffins (hard to see in the wild).
+Seabird Aviary has tufted and horned puffins (hard to see in the wild, photo above).

-Little kids will want to climb all over dolphin and turtles sculptures, just their size, in the children’s play area.
-The aquarium has a cafe, outside the aquarium are covered picnic tables .
+Little kids will want to climb all over dolphin and turtles sculptures in children’s play area.
+Aquarium has a cafe, outside aquarium are covered picnic tables .